 Christo et Doctrinae is a journal of Christian thought at Furman University, meant for the theological and artistic exploration of the Christian life.

-A poetic meditation on the limits of the power of death.
+A joyful meditation on the mystery of the Resurrection in John’s gospel.

 Read our most recent articles